New Long Leg: Style

 New Long Leg, like Dry Cleaning's previous material, has been predominantly described as a post-punk album accompanied by Florence Shaw's spoken word vocals.
 The band has cited several influences such as Augustus Pablo and the soundtracks for the video games Hotline Miami and Streets of Rage.
 Shaw has cited Bjork for her lyrics, and bassist Lewis Maynard has cited Led Zeppelin, Vol. 4 (1972) by Black Sabbath, and Errol Holt's bass work on Dub to Africa (1979) by Prince Far I & the Arabs.
 Drummer Nick Buxton incorporated drum machines, specifically "a Roland TR8 routed through a Moogerfrooger[sic] MURF filter."

 Upon the album's release, reviewers have often found similarities to a number of post-punk groups such as the Fall, Gang of Four, and Magazine, with additional comparisons to Sonic Youth, Life Without Buildings, and the Smiths.
-Charlie Brock of Gigwise singled out the "jangly guitar" on "Her Hippo" as being highly reminiscient of Smiths guitarist Johnny Marr.
-The seven minute "psychedelic" closer "Every Day Carry" heavily utilises guitar feedback during a two minute long instrumental pause.
+Charlie Brock of Gigwise singled out the "jangly guitar" on "Her Hippo" as being highly reminiscent of Smiths guitarist Johnny Marr.
+The seven-minute psychedelic closer "Every Day Carry" heavily utilises guitar feedback during a two-minute-long instrumental pause.
 Otherwise, New Long Leg prioritises a groove-oriented approach.
 Although Shaw's deadpan, stream of consciousness-styled vocal performance on New Long Leg primarily relies on spoken word, she occasionally breaks that pattern to briefly sing, for example, on the title track and "More Big Birds".

 Themes and lyrics

 In a departure from Shaw's previous methodology of reciting from an assortment of found text, much of the lyrics on the album also came from overheard conversations and her own writing.
-She described her writing process in an interview in Rolling Stone: "You're like, 'The only thing I care about right now is baked beans.'
-Or, 'The only thing I care about is Star Trek: The Next Generation. ...
-And I'll write whatever I can think of about that, and all my feelings about it.
-Sometimes it'll go off into another subject.
-It's just a way to make me go."
+Describing her writing process in an interview in Rolling Stone, she said she would dive into various topics that came to mind, ranging from baked beans to Star Trek: The Next Generation.
 On New Long Leg, Shaw glorifies everyday, mundane activities while offering criticisms of the modern world.
-These subjects are often delivered in a humourous manner and are transitioned together in quick succession via the use of non-sequitors, often about food.
+These subjects are often delivered in a humorous manner and are transitioned together in quick succession via the use of non-sequitors, often about food.
 Altogether this culminates in a tone that is often perceived as surrealist, absurdist, or escapist.